 - “Toy Story 4”

 - “Upin & Ipin: The Lone Gibbon Kris”

 Cloud Render Farm Company’s Introduction Video

-Recently, Fox Renderfarm, a leading service provider, has published its company introduction video, here is the video,
+Recently, Fox Renderfarm, a leading cloud render farm service provider, has published its company introduction video, here is the video,

-Fox Renderfarm is Rayvision’s overseas service.
+Fox Renderfarm is Rayvision’s overseas cloud render farm service.
 It is one of the leading cloud render farms in the industry.
 Since 2009, Fox Renderfarm has earned a good reputation for its quality performance, strict security protection great customer service and flexible pricing scheme.

-Fox Renderfarm, your powerful with 24 Hours support, OSCAR service team, massive render nodes, and Hollywood security.
+Fox Renderfarm, your powerful render farm with 24 Hours support, OSCAR service team, massive render nodes, and Hollywood security.
 Their experienced technical team has already supported hundreds of projects around the world.